 Limitations of runtime filters

 Runtime Filters do not work directly on top of tables.
-You need to create a worksheet if you want to use Runtime Filters.
+You must create a worksheet if you want to use Runtime Filters.
 This means that the pinboard or visualization on which you apply a runtime filter must be created on top of a worksheet.

 Runtime Filters do not allow you to apply “having” filters using a URL.